vernig/twilio-unit-testing-serverless/README.md

   });
 ```

-With `teardown()` one of the helper functions defined in `test/helpers/twilio-runtime.js`.
+With `teardown()` being one of the helper functions defined in `test/helpers/twilio-runtime.js`.

 The test is then executed similarly to the simple test above.
 We have a callback function which test the return object from your function.
-In particular is testing one of the header and the body:
+In particular this is testing a response header and the body:

 ```javascript
       try {